Around the Bend: Plot

 Turner finds himself agreeing to fulfill his father's wishes, and Jason also grudgingly complies.
 The three survivors start out on a journey of discovery and ash-spreading.
 Throughout the trek, the familial bonds are re-established in Henry’s ‘tribe’ and a gradual understanding of the characters is revealed.

 The first stop is local, at Henry’s wife’s grave, where Turner reads some words while playing music, and he leaves her a sandwich.
 They pilot a very old VW van down the desert highways from one chicken outlet to the next, faithfully consuming fried chicken at every meal.

-They continue on their way to New Mexico, stopping where Henry and wife had been together, married… At a small motel, another urn of ashes is given to them.
+They continue on their way to New Mexico, stopping where Henry and wife had been together, married...
+At a small motel, another urn of ashes is given to them.
 At the same time, the FBI has arrived at Henry’s.
 Katrina, who’s preparing to leave, is told Turner is a fugitive.
 Dying, he has escaped by walking out of the hospital.

-When Turner discovers the last stop is Alberquerque, he tries to ditch Jason and Zach with the dog he traded for the other urn.
-He realises the real objective is to bring him to confess what he did to hi.
+When Turner discovers the last stop is Albuquerque, he tries to ditch Jason and Zach with the dog he traded for the other urn.
+He realizes that the real objective is to bring him to confess what he did to him.

 Zach’s mom picks him up, and Jason finds out that Turner is experiencing kidney failure and living on borrowed time.
 Jason heads to the address given, finding him there.
 Turner admits he threw him when he was high, causing the limp.

 On the way to the rock where Turner "knew" his wife, Jason's mother, he dies.
 Some time later, the last two generations of the tribe, Jason and Zach, ceremoniously spread his ashes from the rock.